|

 can be a powerful tool to improve your dog’s health.
 So powerful that

-you may see signs that your dog is going through a detoxification process.
+you may see external signs that your dog is going through a detoxification process.

 raw slowly.
 You want the detoxification process to be